ebraekke/oci-ubuntu/README.md

 Ubuntu VM is to add your rules correctly into the chain.
 You can of course solve this by removing the `REJECT` line in the `INPUT` chain, but I would not recommend doing so.
-The Oracle documentation, at least, does not suggest this is an option.
+The Oracle documentation, at least, does not suggest this as an option.

 Also note that since a firewall definition exists on the VM it is **not** sufficient to change the security list on your Virtual Cloud Network or